Grup de Recerca en Educació, Interacció i Plurilingüisme

 Areas of research

-Field work: primary, secondary and university educational institutions; face-to-face and virtual non-formal educational environments
+Fieldwork: primary, secondary and university educational institutions; face-to-face and virtual non-formal educational environments.

-Fields of application of the research results: Training of students and teachers of primary, secondary and university levels; school language policies and programmes; plurilingual education
+Fields of application of the research results: training of students and teachers of primary, secondary and university levels; school language policies and programmes; plurilingual education.

 Our history

-GREIP was constituted at the end of the 1980s by Dr Amparo Tuson, then coordinated by Dr Luci Nussbaum until 2014.
-It is currently led by Dr Melinda Dooly.
 The group was founded with the objective of working in the area of discourse analysis and since then has expanded to many different areas of research related to language teaching and learning.
-Since its beginning, the group has carried out national and internationally-funded research projects and has had a hand in the development of numerous researchers in plurilinguism and education.
+Since its beginnings, the group has carried out national and internationally funded research projects and has had a hand in the training of numerous researchers in plurilingualism and education.

-Fourth stage as Consolidated Research Group (2017-2019; extension to 2021)
+Fourth stage as a Consolidated Research Group (2017-2019; extension to 2021)

 Budget: 36.800€